 A DUI is a serious charge in any state, but if you’re arrested in Illinois, you can expect a few serious penalties for a Chicago DUI.

 First, you’ll need to consider the fines.
 For a first offense alone, you could be facing up to $2,500 in fines, which can put you in debt quickly.
 Jail time is a real possibility, too, with sentences of up to a year for even a first-time offender.

 You could also lose your license for some time after the conviction if you don’t fight to get your charges dropped.
 For your first conviction alone, you might be unable to drive for a year.
-If you’re possibly facing a third offense, that could be as high as ten years.
+If you’re facing a third offense, that could be as high as ten years.

-First-time offenders may be able to apply for a breath alcohol ignition interlock device (BAIID), though that can be a frustrating situation.
+First-time DUI offenders may be able to apply for a breath alcohol ignition interlock device (BAIID), though that can be a frustrating situation.
 You need a way to get to work so that your DUI doesn’t leave you jobless.
 However, an interlock device keeps your car from starting until you’ve passed a sobriety test.
-That can be embarrassing and frustrating, so it’s best to fight back and avoid DUI charges when possible.
+That can be embarrassing and frustrating, so it’s best to fight back and avoid a DUI conviction when possible.

-Fight Your Drunk Driving Charges
+Fight Your Drunk Driving Charges in Chicago

 Before you head to court for your DUI charges, you’ll need to know what to expect and how to fight back.
 Building a strong defense can be tough, so you’ll need to fight back for your future now.
 Typically, though, your defense will depend on the circumstances of your case.

 For example, you might believe that you weren’t over the legal limit at the time that you were pulled over.
 In these cases, you may fight back by questioning the accuracy of the field sobriety tests.
 These machines are delicate, so misuse or incorrect calibration could lead to inaccurate results.